-The main types of sculpture in the round during this time period was for religious reasons.
+The main types of sculpture in the round during this time period were for religious reasons.
 Sculpture was made for a purpose.
 The most prevalent are wonderful sculptures with big eyes.
 These were placed in the high temple on top of the ziggurat.
-According to many of the archeologists who have studied the Sumerian sculpture these statues were give to the temple to pray for the owner.
+According to many of the archeologists who have studied the Sumerian sculpture these statues were given to the temple to pray for the person who donated them.
 When the temple was rebuilt the figures were buried with in the Ziggurat.

 So lets take a look.

 When you look at each statue, you can see that there seems to be some rules for making the sculpture and at the same time a lot of variation.
 The sculpture was made from a solid block.
 It is the big eyes that gives the figure such appeal.

 Why did the sculpture create the eyes so large?
 Why are the eyes usually looking up to something?

 This gives us another opportunity to see the variation between the sculptures.
 You see the differences between the faces and the clothing.
 Some eyes are outlined and those without anything but white for the eyes have most likely lost the color that was inserted when the sculpture was new.
 We get used to the idea that ancient sculpture was always white.
 That is not necessarily so.
 Time is not kind to ancient art.
 The eyes have lost their glitter over time.
 We react to what we see and make judgments as we go along.
 In this case you can, in your minds eye add blue for the eyes and black for the eye brow and around the eye.

 This temple sculpture is in good shape to inform us of the rules the artist followed in this time period.
 Eyes, Eye brows and hair are as the sculpture was meant to be.